-The rooms are stylish and comfortable and include cable TV and high-speed Wi-Fi access, have Sheraton Sleeper® beds, and typical amenities including a flat-screen TV, a hair dryer, and complimentary toiletries.
+The rooms are stylish and comfortable and include cable TV and high-speed Wi-Fi access, Sheraton Sleeper® beds, and typical amenities including a flat-screen TV, a hair dryer, and complimentary toiletries.

 The rooms also include a refrigerator and beverage station with a coffee maker, making it easy to rise and shine with a cup of Starbucks coffee.

 I was hosted in room 1614, part of the Presidential Suite.
-It's the closest I have been to a President that I am aware (via the Six Degrees of Kevin Bacon).
-True to its name, the suite has played host to an American president, namely President Barak Obama.
+It’s the closest I have been to a President that I am aware of (via the Six Degrees of Kevin Bacon).
+True to its name, the suite has played host to an American president, namely President Barack Obama.
 He and his family stayed at the resort in 2010 during the Gulf of Mexico oil spill.

 The balcony from room 1614 has a gorgeous view of St. Andrew’s Bay.
 It was relaxing to look out over the water and observe wildlife in the bay.
 I could also see the resort’s private beach and Pelican’s, a casual resort restaurant at the end of the scenic boardwalk.

 Villa Suites – Guests looking for extra space or planning an extended stay will find the one-bedroom Villa Suites to be an ideal guestroom choice.
 Villa Suits offerings include a single king or double queen option with a connected living room that includes a large seating area with a full-size sofa bed.
 The Villa Suites also include beverage stations with microwave ovens and have access to the dedicated villa pool and laundry facility.